Warner apologises, 'takes responsibility' for part in scandal

-Sydney, March 29, 2018 (AFP) - - Disgraced Australian opener David Warner Thursday apologised to fans and said he took responsibility for his part in a ball-tampering scandal that has shocked the cricketing world.
+Sydney (AFP) - Disgraced Australian opener David Warner Thursday apologised to fans and said he took responsibility for his part in a ball-tampering scandal that has shocked the cricketing world.

 "Mistakes have been made which have damaged cricket," he said on Instagram in breaking his silence over the incident in the third Test against South Africa last weekend.